 You have the right to consult an attorney before completing this form.
 If either of you is not sure that the man signing the Affidavit is the biological father, you should NOT complete the form.

-If you signed an Affidavit of Parentage as the father and have changed your mind, you may rescind (cancel) the Affidavit.
+If you signed an Affidavit of Parentage as the father or as the mother and have changed your mind about who the father is, you may rescind (cancel) the Affidavit.
 The method that you use will depend on how long it has been since the Affidavit of Parentage was signed.
 (If you and the mother signed on different dates, count from the date that the last party signed).
 Within sixty (60) days of that date, you may sign a Rescission Form for Affidavit of Parentage and date it in the presence of a notary public.
 You may obtain a Rescission Form by calling the Maryland Department of Health & Mental Hygiene/Division of Vital Records at 410-764-3182.
 If it has been more than sixty (60) days since you signed the Affidavit, the Rescission Form will NOT be effective.
 After the sixty (60) days, the Affidavit can only be nullified by a court order.
 In order to be successful in getting this court order, you must show that one of the following is true in your situation:

 - There was fraud (someone lied to you); or